 The Root River is in southeastern Minnesota in the Lower Mississippi River Basin, and reaches into six different counties over its 81 miles.

-The eleven impairments listed below can be viewed on a map of the project area:
+The eleven impairments listed below are shown on the map: map of the project area

 - Root River Main Stem - Thompson Creek to Mississippi River